fauna/fauna-shell/README.md

   --append                 Allows appending documents to a non-empty collection --collection=collection  Collection name.
-When not specified, the collection name is the filename when --path is file --db=db                  Child database name; imported documents are stored in this database --domain=domain          Fauna server domain --endpoint=endpoint      Fauna server endpoint --path=path              (required) Path to .csv/.json file, or path to folder containing .csv/.json files --port=port              Connection port --scheme=https|http      Connection scheme --secret=secret          Fauna secret key --timeout=timeout        Connection timeout in milliseconds
+When not specified, the collection name is the filename when --path is file --db=db                  Child database name; imported documents are stored in this database --endpoint=name          Selects an endpoint from ~/.fauna-shell --endpointURL=domain     Overrides the `url` setting in the selected endpoint.
+  --secret=secret          Overrides the `secret` setting in the selected endpoint.
+  --timeout=timeout        [default: 5000] Connection timeout in milliseconds --path=path              (required) Path to .csv/.json file, or path to folder containing .csv/.json files --secret=secret          Fauna secret key

   --type=type              Column type casting, converts the column value to a Fauna type.
                            Format: <column>::<type>